benabed/clik/doc/fakesmica.rst

 Creating synthetic likelihoods
 ==============================

 The tool :program:`synthetic_smica` allows to create synthetic likelihood files based on input power spectra and a description of the instrument.
-The likelihood approximation used is teh so-called SMICA likelihood (an offset inverse wishart shape).
+The likelihood approximation used is the so-called SMICA likelihood (an offset inverse wishart shape).
 The program expects a single command line argument, the path to a parameter file.
 The directory ``examples`` in the clik package contains a few example parameter files.

 Here is an example with some explanation of the meaning of the different options.